 And so when she was younger, she managed to stay asleep without the pacifier, without a problem.
 But then once she reached that four month mark and was so much more aware of her environment and her surroundings and was completely aware of when the pacifier was in her mouth and when it was out, which was pretty often, that is when she started waking up very frequently throughout the night, leaving me the only solution to remove the pacifier from the equation completely.
 Teach her how to sleep independently without it, so that she could connect her sleep cycles independently.
 And I’m telling you guys, it was an absolute game changer.
-So in conclusion, the four month regression is not a real regression.
+So in conclusion, the 4 month old sleep regression is not a real regression.
 It is not a phase that you should be simply riding out and waiting it out for things to magically, go back to the way they were before, because for better or for worse, your baby is not going to go back to being a newborn, nor is your baby going to go back to sleeping like a newborn.

 Eva Klein (13:15):

 Your baby is now an infant and is going to begin sleeping more and less like an adult cycling in and out of deep and light sleep.
 And so if we want our babies to be able to consistently connect their very short sleep cycles, having independent sleep skills is a must.
 It does not mean you need to be removing night feeds from the equation, nor does it mean you need to be leaving your little one to cry it out.
 You can absolutely sleep train your four month old while keeping in night feeds and doing so in a supportive manner so that you don’t need to be leaving your little one alone for long periods of time.
 So I hope that this was helpful and that you all have a wonderful day.